bixb922/crank-organ/doc-software/README.md

 ## Customization crank organ photo
 You can replace the crank organ ohite of the home screen by replacing the file /static/crank.jpg.
 A size of 100x75 pixels may be a good size to start with.

+## Backup
+Microcontroller flash storage is fairly robust.
+However, once you configure your microcontroller, you should backup relevant files:
+* /data/tunelib.json (the additional information about each tune)
+* /data/config.json (cyphered password, WiFi and general configuration).
+* /data/20_note_Carl_Frei.json or the pinout .json you are using (with the information about MIDI to pin information).
+This is necessary only if you change the standard configuration.
+* /data/pinout.txt (although this file is very easy to restore using the MIDI configuration page)
+* /data/history.db (if you are interested in conserving the history of when tunes have played)

+Copy with FileZilla or mpremote to your PC.
+You also can print the configuration forms with the browser, to have backup on paper, but that will need to reenter the data if the files get lost.

+Also: Keep a copy of the MIDI files on your PC, or backup the tunelib folder after changes.

+# Recent changes

+* Record history of tunes played.
+Show times a tune has played.
+New history page to show past performances with dates and times.
+* More fields for tunelib: date added, rating, info, number of times played, and more.
+* Integrated tunelib editor
+* Sticky table headers
+* Allow ordering of tune list
+* Time zone support.
+Time zone and current DST is read from worldtimeapi.org once a day.
+* Web authentication if password is required to change configuration
+* Heartbeat to keep USB battery pack alive
+* Microcontroller enters deepsleep after a time to conserve energy
+* Keep backup of json files when changed
+* Make tune play speed changable even without crank sensor
+* RGB Led colors on startup
+* Changed web server from tinyweb to Microdot, preparing for https support.
+* Improved MIDI and pin configuration support
+* Improved blocking of MIDI playback when using tuner or pin test functions
+* Tested for interference of web server functions with MIDI music playback.
+Perfected a guard to minimize interference of essential functions during playback.
+* Improved and changed touchpad sensitivity.
+Touchpad now works on release.
+Two touches in a row with a empty setlist will shuffle all tunes.
+* Changed fields on forms change background color until saved.
+* Tuner now locks in on signals where harmonics are much stronger than the fundamental.
+* Refactored many modules to be based on classes instead of plain modules.
+* Added better support for instruments/program change commands.
+This allows, for example, to support glockenspiel and drum as MIDI instruments and enables channel 10 drum support.
+* Updated documentation
+* Updated license information.
+The software is available under the permissive free software "MIT license".
+The hardware design diagrams are available under the permissive and free "Creative Commons" license.
+* Restructured language support.
+Complete software is available in english language.
+Playing music is available with spanish translation.
+* Standarized parameters for battery usage to watts and watt-hours.
+* Initial page can now be set by configuration

 # Programming language
 The application is programmed in MicroPython using the asyncio model to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript with web requests done with fetch/async.